 House OKs GOP Bill Blocking Planned Parenthood FundsA divided House voted Friday to block Planned Parenthood's federal funds for a year, as Republican leaders labored to keep GOP outrage over abortion from spiraling into an impasse with President Barack Obama that could shut down the government.

 Peacock Works to Find Aldermen Support for Riverfront StadiumPeacock says he's still working to assemble land, and to nail down $600 million in private financing for the billion-dollar project.

-Schaaf said he's prepared to filibuster if need be to prevent a vote on the Senate floor.
+Schaaf Stands Opposed to Funding for New StadiumSchaaf said he's prepared to filibuster if need be to prevent a vote on the Senate floor.

 Man Who Witnessed His Brother's Death, Wants Guns Off StreetsA St. Louis man whose brother was killed in a shooting will organize a gun buyback plan for the city.

-When it comes to grants and donations being channeled into Ferguson and surrounding communities, a large portion is going toward the one thing young people say they want the most.
+Funding for Ferguson: Are Donations Hitting the Mark?When it comes to grants and donations being channeled into Ferguson and surrounding communities, a large portion is going toward the one thing young people say they want the most.
 "Every single one of them said we need jobs," says Michael McMillan, president and COO of the Urban League of Metropolitan St. Louis.

 Study: Region Has Many Options for Funding Transit ExpansionAuthor lists nearly two dozen possibiities, but points to need for state help.

 Durbin Open to Extending Deadline for Rail Systems to Install Positive Train ControlCongress mandated in 2008 that railways have it installed within seven years, but didn't provide financial support past the first year.
 Facing a Dec.
 31 deadline, Durbin says he's open to setting a new target date to let railroads become compliant.